rafaelpcarneiro/fakeNewsAnalysis/README.md

     2. *500 million tweets per day* (Last updated: 10/10/2020)

 + It allows anybody to study the information being produced at the platform.
-And, By information I mean all the content produced such as messages, pictures, video, audio or, more abstractly, graphs representing the connections between the users and their interactions.
+And, By information I mean all the content produced, such as messages, pictures, video, audio or, more abstractly, graphs representing the connections between the users and their interactions.

 ## The  Database
 All data gathered will be stored at a *relational database* called [SQLite](https://www.sqlite.org/index.html).
-In fact, we will use SQLite with *python3* using the following library [sqlite3](https://docs.python.org/3/library/sqlite3.html).
+In fact, I will use SQLite with *python3*.
+Thihs is done using the following library [sqlite3](https://docs.python.org/3/library/sqlite3.html).

 ### The metodology of collection of data